King Charles III makes world debut as tour starts in Germany

-LONDON (AP) — Britain’s new king will make his debut on the world stage Wednesday, three days later and 550 miles (885 kilometers) northeast of where he had intended.
+BERLIN (AP) — King Charles III arrived in Berlin on Wednesday for his first foreign trip as Britain’s monarch, hoping to improve the U.K.'s relations with the European Union and to show that he can win hearts and minds abroad, just as his mother did for seven decades.

-Although King Charles III will be greeted with a hearty “willkommen” in Berlin rather than “bienvenue” in Paris, his goals remain the same: to cement Britain’s improving relations with Europe and show that he can help the U.K. win hearts and minds abroad just as his mother did so successfully for seven decades.
+Charles and Camilla, the queen consort, landed at Berlin's government airport in the early afternoon and paused at the top of their plane's stairs to receive a 21-gun salute as two military jets performed a flyover.

-But the decision to cancel the first leg of his trip due to protests over planned pension changes in France may make it harder for Charles to make his mark during his first big international mission as monarch.
-And first impressions matter as Charles, 74, prepares for his coronation on May 6.
+German President Frank-Walter Steinmeier was scheduled to welcome the royal couple with military honors at the German capital's historic Brandenburg Gate.

 People are also reading…